JWO719/DEV-rxjs/blog-posts/finalize-operator/finalize-operator.md

 Retrieving data from a database was a feature of an application that I was building recently, and the `GET` request was wrapped in an observable.

-Whenever the `GET` request was initiated, I wanted an animated ellipses, indicating that the process was ongoing, to be
+Whenever the `GET` request was initiated, I wanted an animated ellipses, indicating that the process was ongoing, to be displayed.

 On subscription to an observable, the subscriber is provided with three handlers to respond to the data that the observable emits, and in order they are: